On this page:

 Health status and mental health

-- 87.9 percent reported that their health is good, very good, or excellent.
+- 87.8 percent of respondents reported that their health is good, very good or excellent.

-- 8 percent experienced high or very high levels of psychological distress.
+- 11 percent had experienced high or very high levels of psychological distress in the past 4 weeks.

-- 10.1 percent felt lonely some, most or all of the time.
+- 13.8 percent of adults felt lonely some, most or all of the time.

 Health behaviours to prevent COVID-19

-- 27.5 percent recorded the places they’ve been and who they were with (eg, in a diary or app) every time.
-This has decreased from 45.6 percent in September 2020.
+- 28.9 percent recorded the places they’ve been and who they were with (eg, in a diary or app) every time.

-- 73 percent covered their mouth and nose with a tissue, their sleeve or elbow every time they’d coughed or sneezed.
+- 72.4 percent covered their mouth and nose with a tissue, their sleeve or elbow every time they’d coughed or sneezed.
+The rate for women was 80.3 percent compared to 64.2 percent of men.

-- 42.5 percent washed their hands for at least 20 seconds with water and soap and dried them (or used hand sanitiser) every time after touching surfaces outside of the home.
+- 39.1 percent washed their hands for at least 20 seconds with water and soap and dried them (or used hand sanitiser) every time after touching surfaces outside of the home.
+The rate for women was 48.2 percent compared to 29.6 percent of men.
+The rate for those aged 15-24 years was 21.1 percent compared to 48.2 percent of those aged 65 years or older.

 Information received about COVID-19

-- 91.9 percent agreed or strongly agreed that they have good information about COVID-19.
+- 89.2 percent of adults agreed or strongly agreed that they have good information about COVID-19.

-- 50.1 percent were slightly or very worried about the information about COVID-19 coming from their main information source in the past 7 days (among those who have sought COVID-19 information).
-This is higher than the December 2020 result of 36.5%.
+- 37.5 percent were slightly or very worried about the information about COVID-19 coming from their main information source in the past 7 days (among those who have sought COVID-19 information).
+This is down from 52.8 percent in February 2021.

 Worries about COVID-19

 The 2020/21 NZHS also asks about face mask use on public transport.
-However, a very low number of respondents had been on public transport while required to wear a mask in the last 7 days.
-Of the 19 respondents who had done so in January 2021, approximately 85 percent always wore a mask when on public transport in the last 7 days, and this rate has been relatively stable since September 2020.
+However, only around ten percent of respondents had been on public transport in the last 7 days.
+Of the 119 respondents who had done so in April 2021, approximately 67 percent always wore a mask when on public transport in the last 7 days.

 Data can also be downloaded as a .csv file.